rheiland/xml2jupyter/paper/paper.md

 Xml2jupyter has helped us port PhysiCell-related Jupyter tools to nanoHUB [@nanoHUB_2013], a scientific cloud for nanoscience education and research that includes running interactive <!-- or batch --> simulations.
-For example, we show screen shots from our `pc4cancerbots` tool running on nanoHUB, where the *User Params* tab has been generated using the `xml2jupyter.py` script.
-Readers can create an account on nanoHUB and run `pc4cancerbots` for themselves.
+For example, we show screen shots from our `pc4cancerbots`[https://nanohub.org/tools/pc4cancerbots] tool running on nanoHUB, where the *User Params* tab has been generated using the `xml2jupyter.py` script.
+IReaders can create an account on nanoHUB and run these simulations for themselves.

 ![](images/nanohub_params.png)